 Application Whitelisting – SRP and AppLocker

-Services exist on the black market to generate malicious executables undetectable by any AV – and their SLA states that as soon as your malicious binary starts being detected, they replace it with a new one, for free.
+Services exist on the black market to generate malicious executables undetectable by any A.V. – and their SLA states that as soon as your malicious binary starts being detected, they replace it with a new one, for free.

 There is only one way to win in this situation:

-As soon as you mention the idea of application whitelisting, your IT team will immediately start acting in denial – saying that it is not possible, that it will not work, etc. What is happening is just their lack of experience in that matter and their fear of change – also, their fear of the additional work which is inevitable in this situation.
+As soon as you mention the idea of application whitelisting, your I.T. team will immediately start acting in denial – saying that it is not possible, that it will not work, etc. What is happening is just their lack of experience in that matter and their fear of change – also, their fear of the additional work which is inevitable in this situation.

-The amount of available exploits for Windows components (remote / local exploitation, privilege escalation) grows, generally servers and desktops get patched on a set schedule and some of them lag months behind – in the best case scenario.
+The amount of available exploits for Windows components (remote/local exploitation, privilege escalation) grows, generally, servers and desktops get patched on a set schedule, and some of them lag months behind – in the best-case scenario.

 Execution of code on any node should be controlled and impossible without authorization.
 This means that all applications and executables present in the environment need to be pre-approved and on an authorized list (system) before being allowed execution.
-This sounds and is a lot of work initially, but as your organization matures and more and more applications are added to the authorized list, the easier it gets and the less requests for new additions you will receive.
-Without this last rule your defenses will be almost helpless against attacks – even if your nodes are hardened to the maximum possible in their configuration.
+This sounds and is a lot of work initially, but as your organization matures and more and more applications are added to the authorized list, the easier it gets and the fewer requests for new additions you will receive.
+Without this last rule, your defenses will be almost helpless against attacks – even if your nodes are hardened to the maximum possible in their configuration.

 Blocking the execution of unauthorized code in any of its reincarnations is the only way to keep your network immune and healthy.

-It is no longer enough to block the downloads of executables on the proxy / firewalls – malware now uses encrypted data inside JPG files, unpacks them in memory, decrypts and executes code and you can’t control or contain that without blocking the execution of the initial malicious payload.
+It is no longer enough to block the downloads of executables on the proxy/firewalls – malware now uses encrypted data inside JPG files, unpacks them in memory, decrypts, and executes code and you can’t control or contain that without blocking the execution of the initial malicious payload.